 You have an exclusive right to the works you produce when you put it into a tangible form, such as a book, photograph, musical composition, computer program or movie.
 Your work automatically gains federal copyright protection upon production.
 At Michael L. Leetzow, P.A., I can help you register your work with the U.S. Copyright Office, which provides several advantages over not registering the work.

 Safeguarding your business’ trade secrets

 A formula, recipe, method, process or plan that provides a competitive advantage to your business may constitute a trade secret.
 Trade secrets are intrinsic to the success of your company: They give you the competitive edge.
 When these unique functions are revealed, your company’s value is compromised.
 I help you protect your business through nondisclosure agreements and employment protocol.
 If an employee or outside party discloses protected information, I minimize damage to your company and pursue your legal remedies.

-To schedule a consultation, contact a Sanford intellectual-property attorney
+To schedule a consultation, contact a Florida intellectual-property attorney